 - A minimum of two team members must belong to EPSFA and be in good standing at the time of the competition.
 Individuals that have had their memberships terminated or suspended by the EPSFA are unable to compete in this event.
 Teams that compete with a suspended or terminated member will be disqualified without refund.

 - An optional $250 cash only “double down” Calcutta is also available.
 This is 100% cash payback Calcutta.
-You must “RSVP” on https://epsfa.com/tournaments/ by 11:59 pm Friday OCT 16th, 2020.
+You must “RSVP” on https://epsfa.com/tournaments/ by 11:59 pm Friday April 16th, 2021.
 The “Double down” cash payment is due at the weigh-in.
-Any “RSVP” not paid at the captains meeting is cause for disqualification.
+Any “RSVP” not paid at the weigh-in is cause for disqualification.
 There will be no refunds (unless canceled due to weather).
 The Calcutta will be paid out in the same top 20% of the field format as the main entry. (see #4) The more teams we have in the Calcutta, the more places are paid in the Calcutta.

-- In lieu of captains meeting for collecting disclaimers.
+- In lieu of a captain’s meeting for collecting disclaimers.
 Each team must fill out their disclaimer form completely, take a picture of the disclaimer and send it to tournament director Paul Olszewski at 814-566-4995.
-The picture must be received and readable prior to start fishing time of 7:30AM.
+The picture must be received and readable prior to start fishing time of 7:00AM.
 Bring the paper disclaimer form to the weigh-in for Paul to collect.